parksb/handmade-blog/README.md

 1. Preview converted document on the local server using `npm start` script.

-1. Commit and push the changes to the repository, and run `npm run deploy` to publish the document to live server.
+1. Commit and push the changes to the repository, and run `npm run deploy` to deploy.

 ### Change a page